doctrine/doctrine1-documentation/source/en/manual/introduction-to-models.rst

 Conservative
 ------------

 Conservative model loading is going to be the ideal model loading method for a production environment.
 This method will lazy load all of the models instead of loading them all when model loading is executed.

 Conservative model loading requires that each file contain only one class, and the file must be named after the class.
-For example, if you have a class named ``User``, it must be contained in a file named ``User.php``.
+For example, if you have a class named ``User``, it must be contained in a file named :file:`User.php`.

 To use conservative model loading we need to set the model loading attribute to be conservative::